The Arc-Floer conjecture for plane curves: Topology of the contact loci

 For each $j = 1,\ldots,b$, the value $m^{[j]} \coloneqq \gamma_s \cdot C^{[j]}$ must be constant for all $s \in \C$ because of the upper semicontinuity of the intersection product.
 Therefore the family of arcs $\gamma_s$ lies in the $m^{[j]}$-th contact locus of $f^{[j]}$ for each $j = 1,\ldots,b$.

-Suppose that $E$ and $F$ do not belong to a common end $\mathcal{F}_R$.
+Suppose that $E$ and $F$ do not lie in a common end $\mathcal{F}_R$.
 In that case there exists a $j = 1,\ldots,b$ such that the centers of $E$ and $F$ in the minimal $m^{[j]}$-separating log resolution of $C^{[j]}$ lie in different trunks or ends, or in different divisors of the same trunk.
-The results in \cite[\S 7.3]{budur2022nash} show that it is not possible for arcs in the $m^{[j]}$-th contact locus of the irreducible curve $f^{[j]}$ to jump between such divisors (i.e. between divisors in different trunks or ends, or divisors in the same trunk) --- the idea of the proof is to use the semicontinuity of the fractional intersection multiplicities that we computed in Proposition \ref{multiplicities}.
+The results in \cite[\S 7.3]{budur2022nash} show that it is not possible for arcs in the $m^{[j]}$-th contact locus of the irreducible curve $f^{[j]}$ to jump between such divisors (i.e. between divisors in different trunks or ends, or divisors in the same trunk).
 Hence the family $\gamma_s$ cannot exist, and it is not possible to jump between $E$ and $F$.